Chia-Network/pool-reference/SPECIFICATION.md

 The user transaction fees on the blockchain are included in the farmer coin as well.
 This split of 7/8 1/8 exists to prevent attacks where one pool tries to destroy another by farming partials, but never submitting winning blocks.

 ## Difficulty
 The difficulty allows the pool operator to control how many partials per day they are receiving from each farmer.
 A difficulty of 1 results in approximately 10 partials per day per k32 plot.
 This is the minimum difficulty that the V1 of the protocol supports is 1.
 However, a pool may set a higher minimum difficulty for efficiency.
 When calculating whether a proof is high quality enough for being awarded points, the pool should use `sub_slot_iters=37600000000`.

+## Points
+X points are awarded for submitting a partial with difficulty X, which means that points scale linearly with difficulty.
+For example, 100 TiB of space should yield approximately 10,000 points per day, whether the difficulty is set to 100 or 200.
+It should not matter what difficulty is set for a farmer, as long as they are consistently submitting partials.
+The specification does not require pools to pay out proportionally by points, but the payout scheme should be clear to farmers, and points should be acknowledged and accumulated points returned in the response.

 ## Error codes
 ```